jvs/knives/README.md

 ### Ghost

 - If a Ghost and King of the **same suit** are played in the same trick, the Ghost outranks the King
+- The Ghost does not necessarily win the trick; normal trump rules still apply
 - The Ghost of the strong suit identifies the shadow banker

 ### Cat of Clubs